 Your own Roll Number and Access Key can be found on your Property Assessment Notice sent by your municipality, or you can request it at AboutMyProperty.

-You can also find the Roll Number of residential properties using AboutMyProperty by adding it to your Properties of Interest list:
+You can also find the Roll Number of residential properties using by searching AboutMyProperty by address and adding it to your Properties of Interest list:

 Favoriting the property: